PositiveSumData/NationalOralHealthDataPortal/Data/Indian_Health_Service_Oral_Health_Survey/README.md

 * [**THE ORAL HEALTH OF AMERICAN INDIAN AND ALASKA NATIVE CHILDREN AGED 1-5 YEARS: RESULTS OF THE 2018-19 IHS ORAL HEALTH SURVEY**](https://www.ihs.gov/doh/documents/surveillance/IHS_Data_Brief_Oral_Health_13-15_Year_Old_Follow-Up_to_2013_Survey.pdf)

-#### Citation & Data use
+#### Citation & Data Use

 The IHS surveys are available for public download on the IHS dental portal.

 The following citations are suggested within the text of each individual report:

-**The Oral Health of 13-15 Year Old American Indian and Alaska Native (AI/AN) Dental Clinic Patients – A Follow-Up Report to the 2013 Survey**:
+**The Oral Health of 13-15 Year Old American Indian and Alaska Native (AI/AN) Dental Clinic Patients – A Follow-Up Report to the 2013 Survey**
-Phipps KR, Ricks TL, Mork NP, and Lozon TL.
+> Phipps KR, Ricks TL, Mork NP, and Lozon TL.
 The oral health of 13-15 year old American Indian and Alaska Native dental clinic patients – a follow-up report to the 2013 survey.
 Indian Health Service data brief.
 Rockville, MD: Indian Health Service.
 2020.

-**THE ORAL HEALTH OF AMERICAN INDIAN AND ALASKA NATIVE CHILDREN AGED 1-5 YEARS: RESULTS OF THE 2018-19 IHS ORAL HEALTH SURVEY**:
+**THE ORAL HEALTH OF AMERICAN INDIAN AND ALASKA NATIVE CHILDREN AGED 1-5 YEARS: RESULTS OF THE 2018-19 IHS ORAL HEALTH SURVEY**
-Phipps KR, Ricks TL, Mork NP, and Lozon TL.
+> Phipps KR, Ricks TL, Mork NP, and Lozon TL.
 The oral health of American Indian and Alaska Native children aged 1-5 years: results of the 2018-19 IHS oral health survey.
 Indian Health Service data brief.
 Rockville, MD: Indian Health Service.
 2019.